ScottyLabs/crashcourse/_talks/html-css.md

 topics during the talk, the companion website will show you examples of source code and its output to illustrate concepts.

-We also created a list of suggested websites and other [resources](resources/) for further exploration once you are finished with the talk.

 The slides can be found [here](https://skrulcik.github.io/WDW_HTMLCSS/HTMLCSS.pdf).

 ---

 ##  External References

+These resources are great places to look for information on your own, after the talk.

   - __W3Schools__<br/>
       A great quick reference when you need a 30-second refresher on a HTML tag